alphagov/gds_zendesk/README.md

 # GDS Zendesk

 This gem wraps parts of the Zendesk API functionality to make it a bit friendlier to use.

+The [zendesk_api](https://github.com/zendesk/zendesk_api_client_rb) gem is used under the covers.

 Features:

 * Rails integration
 * A dummy Zendesk client implementation, since Zendesk doesn't provide a staging environment
+* Better error handling than the `zendesk_api` gem.
+Zendesk errors cause Ruby exceptions to be thrown.

-## Installation
+## Rails installation

 Simply add the gem to your Gemfile and bundle it up: